uclibs/scholar_use_cases/submission/submission_use_cases.md

 ##Submission 24 - File format \# Early Adopter
 `As a:` repository submitter

-`I want:` a list of maximum file sizes by format
+`I want:` a list of maximum file sizes

 `So that:` I know if my file will upload successfully

-`Done looks like:` a button or link next to the work type that takes me to a list of maximum file sizes
+`Done looks like:` a button or link on the work ingest / file attach page that provides information about the maximum file sizes

 ##Submission 25 - Input Form \# Early Adopter